cssandstuff/kuaka/content/about.md

 My experience includes translating and revising/editing a variety of texts.
 I have knowledge of what Immigration New Zealand requires and I also have several years’ experience translating Japanese medical journal articles.

-[Email me](mailto:info@kuakatranslations.co.nz) for a quote for your professional translation requirements.
+Email info@kuakatranslations.co.nz for a quote for your professional translation requirements.

 ### Background to Kuaka Translations and the Kuaka Logo